avikeid2007/Point-Of-Sale-UWP/README.md

 # Point-Of-Sale-UWP
-There are files missing from this software intentially due to intelectual property reasons.
+There are files missing from this software intentially due to intellectual property reasons.
 This project has been in progress since 5/30/2017.
 I work off of visual studio team services.

 <h2>Home Page</h2>
 This app has an intuitive design.
 The app features a light and dark theme and follows windows 10's fluent design.
 The following screen shots are of the home page.